Kirti Kulkarni, MD

 - Observation of pathology, breast surgery, and radiation therapy practice

-The Breast Imaging reading rooms are located on the first and second floors of the Duchosoiss Center for Advanced Medicine (DCAM).
-Screening mammograms and breast MRI (including MRI guided breast biopsies) are performed on the first floor of DCAM.
-Diagnostic mammograms, breast ultrasound, and related image guided procedures are performed on the second floor, DCAM 2B.
+Facilities: The Breast Imaging reading rooms are located on the first and second floors of the Duchosoiss Center for Advanced Medicine (DCAM).
+Screening mammograms and breast MRIs (including MRI-guided breast biopsies) are performed on the first floor of DCAM.
+Diagnostic mammograms, breast ultrasounds, and related image-guided procedures are performed on the second floor, DCAM 2B.

-The work day varies depending on the daily schedule.
-If MRI guided breast biopsies are scheduled, the work day may begin as early as 6:45 am, although routinely the day begins at 8:00 and goes until at least 5 pm, Monday through Friday.
-The fellow will be assigned to cover screening mammography, diagnostic mammography (including breast sonography), breast MRI, image guided procedures or interdisciplinary breast conference preparation.
+Work Schedule: The work day varies depending on the daily schedule.
+If MRI-guided breast biopsies are scheduled, the work day may begin as early as 6:45 am, although routinely the day begins at 8:00 and goes until at least 5 pm, Monday through Friday.
+The fellow will be assigned to cover screening mammography, diagnostic mammography (including breast sonography), breast MRI, image-guided procedures, or interdisciplinary breast conference preparation.
 The breast imaging schedule is posted monthly.

-Section meetings: Sections meetings occur monthly and are posted on the monthly schedule.
+Section meetings: Section meetings occur monthly and are posted on the monthly schedule.

 Systems training: Systems training will occur with a member of the IT department.

-Introduction to staff: The Breast Imaging section consists of Dr. Hiroyuki Abe, Dr. Kirti Kulkarni, and Dr. Deepa Sheth.
+Introduction to staff: The Breast Imaging section consists of Dr. Hiroyuki Abe, Dr. Kirti Kulkarni, and Dr. Rajshri Shah.
 Introduction to the technologists will occur during the first two weeks of the fellowship.